 A few weeks back, I saw a social media post about junk mail.
 I tried to go back and find it so I could share it with you.
 But no luck.
 I ended up taking my own adventure in and out of the world of unwanted mail and email and phone calls instead.

-100 million trees are felled each year for junk mail alone.
+First some facts: 100 million trees are felled each year for junk mail alone.
 This according to an article published by Alan Valesco on the Matador network in 2009—10 years ago!
 While I did find more recent articles, they all quoted the same number.
 Either they’re using the same data, or more astonishing, the needle hasn’t moved.

 The same prescient article went on to say, “The average person in the US receives nearly 11 pieces of junk mail each week, or 560 pieces a year.
 This amounts to 4.5 million tons of junk mail yearly, of which 44% goes straight to the landfill unopened and unread.”

 Ecocycle.orgquotes a more recent number stating, "More than 109,000,000,000 pieces of junk mail are delivered in the US each year."
 A figure so mind-boggling that it boggles my mind.

 This says nothing of the energy to produce the paper; the water used; the chlorine and its derivatives that went into bleaching it pearly white; the petroleum inks used to print it; or the resources used to deliver it to your home.
 Don’t even get me started about the energy needed to dispose of this feckless waste.

 So, let’s say you don’t care about all that.
 Would you believe you spend up to 8 months of your life reading and sorting through junk mail?